 - 1. Speed bumps are fixed to the floor and have a maximum height of 2 cm. - 2.
-Debris is not fixed to the floor and has a maximum height of 1 cm. - 3.
-Obstacles: - a. have minimum height of 15 cm. - b. may consist of any large, heavy items. - c. may be fixed to the floor. - d. may be any shape including rectangular, pyramidal, spherical or cylindrical. - 4.
-An obstacle may be placed in any location where at least 20 cm is left between the obstacle and any wall. - 5.
+The debris is not fixed to the floor and has a maximum height of 1 cm. - 3.
+Obstacles: - a. have a minimum height of 15 cm. - b. may consist of any large, heavy items. - c. may be fixed to the floor. - d. may be any shape, including rectangular, pyramidal, spherical or cylindrical. - 4.
+Organizers may place an obstacle in any location where at least 20 cm is left between the obstacle and any wall. - 5.
 Obstacles that are moved or knocked over must remain where they are moved or fall and will not be reset during the scoring run. - 6.
-Stairs of path x 30 cm space and maximum height is 2 cm. - 7.
-The incline of stairs (i.e.: the incline of a plate to the horizontal when placed on the stairs) will be less than 25 degrees. - 8.
-Stairs will be placed between walls.
+The width of the stairs is the same as the path.
+The maximum height is 2 cm.
+The length of the top of the stairs is 30 cm. - 7.
+The incline of stairs (i.e., the angle of a plate to the horizontal when placed on the stairs) will be less than 25 degrees.

+8. Stairs will be placed between walls.